Audrey's love for piano began at age six. She's a professional pianist for cruises, hotels and community events. Teaching is her passion..

-If you're seeking information for the express purpose of decoration you need read no further.
-You can stop here.
-However, if you're in the market for a used piano whose ivory's will be tickled by little fingers yearning to discover music, or an advanced pianist eager to play a Chopin Prelude, then please read on.
+There is something about a piano that brings warmth to a room and joy to the heart.
+If you're in the market for a used piano for little fingers yearning to discover music or an advanced pianist eager to play a Chopin Prelude, please read on.

 7 Things to Consider When Buying a Used Piano

-Your reason will influence the type and size of piano you're looking for.
+Your reason will influence the type and size of piano you want.

-- Who will pay for the moving expenses.
+- Who will pay for the moving expenses?
 Is this included in the price?

 - Does the purchase include a piano bench?
 It should.